 More vegan desserts to try

-For another tasty, nutritious, must-try vegan dessert recipe, check out this black bean chocolate cake.
+For another tasty, nutritious, must-try vegan dessert recipe, check out this chocolate cake made with black beans.
 It’s easy to make and intensely chocolaty.

 - 4 large ripe bananas

 - 1/2 cup natural smooth peanut butter (with no added sugar or salt)

 - 1/4 cup dairy-free dark chocolate (chopped)